albertomh/Nacar/README.md

 1. Clone the repo.
 2. Write a Nacar blueprint - you can use `blueprint.example.yml` as a template.
+3. Create & activate a virtual environment: `python3 -m venv venv && source venv/bin/activate`
+4. Install dependencies: `pip3 install -r requirements/common.txt`
+5. Add the current directory to the `PYTHONPATH` with `export PYTHONPATH="$PWD"`
-3. Run `python nacar/main.py <path-to-your-blueprint>.yml`
+6. Run `python3 nacar/main.py <path-to-your-blueprint>.yml`

-4. A bash Nacar app will be created in the same directory as your blueprint.
+A bash Nacar app will have been created in the same directory as your blueprint.
+You can run this like any other bash script.

 ## Developing